This is Silly.

 It seems as though our movement has drifted away from holism and toward dietary tunnel vision in a poor attempt to prove ourselves right and everyone else wrong.

 It just makes me wonder.
 I know all about the time, effort, and research it takes to become a fairly well known blogger.
 So, I can’t help but ask myself if the late hours we spend researching food are counteracting the good we’re doing through our diets.
-I wonder if the anger and resentment some of us express when (for example) Oprah has Vegan Week is worse for us than the sugars and trans fats we encourage others not to eat.
+I wonder if the anger and resentment some of us express when, for example, Oprah has Vegan Week is worse for us than the sugars and trans fats we encourage others not to eat.
 It is said that anger causes cancer, too.

 I read the comments after I post my YouTube videos.
 A lot of them have to do with viewers being so fed up with the health game that people don’t know what the hell to eat anymore.